Emperor Yingzong of Ming: Relations with the Mongols

 The Mongols were divided into three main groups: the Uriankhai in the southeast, the Eastern Mongols (also known as Tatars) in the east, and the Oirats in the west.
 In 1434, the leader of the Eastern Mongols, Arughtai, was defeated in battle by the Oirats.
 This gave the Oirats control over Mongolia, and their chief Toghon solidified their power by arranging for his daughter to marry the young Khan of the Eastern Mongols, Toghtoa Bukha.
 (Note: Toghon was not a descendant of Genghis Khan, therefore he could not become Khan.)
-According to historian Philip de Heer, Toghon emerged as the "de facto ruler of all Mongols", and after his death in 1440, his son Esen took over his position.
+Toghon emerged as the "de facto ruler of all Mongols", and after his death in 1440, his son Esen took over his position.
 Esen was more ambitious than his father, and in 1443 and 1445, he launched attacks on Hami, an important city on the route from China to Central Asia near the Chinese border.
 In 1448, he successfully conquered it.
 He also attempted to gain the support of the Mongol divisions in the Ming army in western Gansu.
 In the east, his authority extended to the borders of Korea.
 In Beijing, the unification of Mongolia was perceived as a threat by Wang Zhen's opponents.
 (Note: Wang Zhen profited from illegal trade activities, such as selling metal tools and weapons to the Oirats.
-As a result, he ignored proposals to strengthen defenses on the northern border and warnings about threats from Esen.)
+He ignored proposals to strengthen defenses on the northern border and warnings about threats from Esen.)